 [1]|[]||||||||||||||||||||||||[4]|||||||||||||||||||||

 The infoset values are again 1, 0, 4.
 But all the excess separators are tolerated.

+Parsing Child Groups within Separated Sequences

+When a child of a sequence is a group then a separator is expected/tolerated depending on dfdl:separatorSuppressionPolicy and other factors:

+‘never’ - the child group’s associated separator is expected

+‘trailingEmpty’ – if the child group is potentially trailing, has zero-length and it is actually trailing, its separator MAY appear or not.
+Additional separators are not expected.

+‘trailingEmptyStrict’ – if the child group is potentially trailing, has zero-length and it is actually trailing, its separator MAY NOT appear.

+‘anyEmpty’ – if the child group has zero-length its separator MAY NOT appear.

 Unparsing Sequence Groups with Separators

+Unparsing child elements is described first.
+Unparsing for child groups is described in Section 14.2.3.2.

 When an element is required and is not an array then one occurrence is always output along with its separator.
-The dfdl:separatorSuppressionPolicy is not applicable and the implied behaviour is 'never'.
+The dfdl:separatorSuppressionPolicy of the sequence has no effect (nothing is eligible for suppression).

 Otherwise the behaviour is dependent on dfdl:occursCountKind.

 When dfdl:occursCountKind is 'fixed' or 'expression' the occurrences in the augmented Infoset are always output along with their separators.
-The dfdl:separatorSuppressionPolicy is not applicable and the implied behaviour is 'never'.
+The dfdl:separatorSuppressionPolicy of the sequence has no effect (nothing is eligible for suppression).

 When dfdl:occursCountKind is 'parsed' non zero-length occurrences in the augmented Infoset are output along with their separators.
-Schema Definition ErrorThe dfdl:separatorSuppressionPolicy is not applicable and the implied behaviour is 'anyEmpty'.
+The dfdl:separatorSuppressionPolicy of the sequence must be 'anyEmpty' and it is a Schema Definition Error otherwise.

-When dfdl:occursCountKind is 'stopValue' non zero-length occurrences in the augmented Infoset are output along with their separators followed by the stop value and its separator.
-The dfdl:separatorSuppressionPolicy is not applicable and the implied behaviour is 'anyEmpty'.
+When dfdl:occursCountKind is 'stopValue' the occurrences in the augmented Infoset are output along with their separators followed by the stop value and its separator, according to the dfdl:separatorSuppressionPolicy of the sequence.

-When dfdl:occursCountKind is 'implicit' the occurrences in the augmented Infoset are output along with their separators.
-The dfdl:separatorSuppressionPolicy is applicable and helps determine whether optional zero length occurrences and their separators are output.
+When dfdl:occursCountKind is 'implicit' the occurrences in the augmented Infoset are output along with their separators, according to the dfdl:separatorSuppressionPolicy of the sequence.

 The behaviour for 'implicit' is more fully expressed in matrix form.
 The cells in the matrix give the number of occurrences of element values that are output to the data stream when unparsing, for the different values of dfdl:separatorSuppressionPolicy.
 The number of occurrences also depends whether XSDL maxOccurs is unbounded or not, and the position of the element in the sequence.
 The number of separators output can be inferred from this, taking into account dfdl:separatorPosition.